Rajkumar-Aute/docker_install-centos7/README.md

 # docker_installation_script
 Script for docker installation on CentOS7

-clone the script file and add the executible permission to file.
+clone the script file and add the executable permission to file.

 In case git not installed on your machine follow the below steps